arunshekher/nofollow/README.md

 # nofollow
 An SEO oriented e107 plugin aimed to put off back-link building SPAM posts in e107 powered websites.
-Simply put it inserts rel='nofollow' attribute to user posted links.
-But its behavior is dependent on lots of variables which the plugin monitors and can be controlled by means of various plugin options.
+Simply put, it inserts rel='nofollow' attribute to user posted links.
+But its behavior is dependent on lots of variables which the plugin monitors and can be controlled by means of an array of plugin options.

-Links with an rel='nofollow' attribute generate no positive benefits in search engine algorithmic perspective for the poster and they are mostly dropped out of search engine link graph.
+Hyperlinks with an rel='nofollow' attribute generate no positive benefits as to search engine algorithmic perspective for the poster and they are mostly dropped out of search engine link graph.

 ## References
 [Google's official policy on nofollow links](https://support.google.com/webmasters/answer/96569?hl=en)